AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 # Add Parameters to the Requests

-In this lesson we will add and validate Adobe lifecycle metrics and custom parameters the Target requests added in the previous lesson.
-The lifecycle metrics and custom parameters will be used for creating audiences that determine new and returning users.
+In this lesson we will add Adobe lifecycle metrics and custom parameters to the Target requests added in the previous lesson.
+These metrics and parameters will be used for creating personalized audiences later in the tutorial.

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-* **Add and Validate the Adobe Lifecycle Metrics Request (used for creating audiences later)**
+* Add the Adobe mobile lifecycle metrics
-* **Add Parameters to the Prefetch Request (used for creating audiences later)**
+* Add parameters to a prefetch request
-* **Add Parameters to the Live Location (used for creating audiences later)**
+* Add parameters to a live location
-* **Validate the Parameters for Both Requests**
+* Validate the parameters for both requests

 ## Add the Lifecycle Parameters

-The Config.collectLifecycleData function found in the onResume() function enables the [Adobe mobile lifecycle metrics](https://docs.adobe.com/content/help/en/mobile-services/android/metrics.html).
-This request adds parameters to location requests, including the prefetch request.
+Let's enable the [Adobe mobile lifecycle metrics](https://docs.adobe.com/content/help/en/mobile-services/android/metrics.html).
+This will add parameters to location requests containing rich information about the user's device and engagement with the app.
 We'll build audiences in the next lesson using data that the lifecycle request provides.

-To enable lifecycle metrics, add the Config.collectLifecycleData to the onResume() function in your HomeActivity:
+To enable lifecycle metrics, open the HomeActivity controller again and add `Config.collectLifecycleData(this);` to the onResume() function:

 ![Lifecycle Request](assets/lifecycle_code.jpg)

 ### Validate the Lifecycle Parameters for the Prefetch Request